Vadim2090/Grants-Program/my_project_name.md

 ### Team's experience
 **Vladimir Gusev**:
-- 15+ years in business developing
+15+ years in business developing
-- owned businesses

 **Yaroslav Bondarchuk**
-- 8 years in analytics and data science
+8+ years in analytics and data science

 **Vadim Smirnov**
-- 10+ years in marketing and product growth
+10+ years in marketing and product growth:
+- was responsible for the performance marketing of one of the units in the largest edtech project in the CIS.
+Has growed users x14 and revenue x10
+- led the growth team in one of the first Workforse as a service products.
+Reduced customer acquisition cost x2
+- acted as an advisor in the international marketing automation platform, developed b2b strategy

+Passionate about cycling, half marathon and marathon runner

 ### Team Code Repos
 - https://github.com/<your_organisation>